 RoHS is the acronym for Restriction of Hazardous Substances.
 RoHS, also known as Directive 2002/95/EC, originated in the European Union and restricts the use of specific hazardous materials found in electrical and electronic products.
 All applicable products in the EU market after July 1, 2006 must pass RoHS compliance.

 In an effort to support the RoHS initiative, Sunstone Circuits offers several options that comply with the directive.
 All of the laminate material, soldermask material, and silkscreen material supplied are compatible for assembly at lead free solder temperatures and do not contain (above the upper limits) any of the restricted materials.
 There are several options for surface finishes for RoHS compliance: Immersion silver, ENIG, OSP and electrolytic gold

 RoHS compliance applies only to the printed circuit board “as shipped” and Sunstone Circuits retains no responsibility for RoHS compliance of the printed circuit board after any subsequent processing or component placement by our customers or their assemblers.

 Marking ink used to identify components location during the assembly and troubleshooting processes.
 This can be placed on one or two sides of the printed circuit board depending on the board design and application.

 Minimum line width for silkscreen legible printing is 0.006".
 Any lines drawn smaller may result in missing or illegible marking on your boards.

 White is the standard silkscreen color used.
-Yellow and black are also available through our Full Featured product.
+Yellow and black are also available.